microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 All request transforms must derive from the abstract base class [RequestTransform](xref:Yarp.ReverseProxy.Transforms.RequestTransform).
 These can freely modify the proxy `HttpRequestMessage`.
 Avoid reading or modifying the request body as this may disrupt the proxying flow.
 Consider also adding a parametrized extension method on `TransformBuilderContext` for discoverability and easy of use.

+A request transform may conditionally produce an immediate response such as for error conditions.
+This prevents any remaining transforms from running and the request from being proxied.
+This is indicated by setting the `HttpResponse.StatusCode` to a value other than 200, or calling `HttpResponse.StartAsync()`, or writing to the `HttpResponse.Body` or `BodyWriter`.

 ### ResponseTransform

 All response transforms must derive from the abstract base class [ResponseTransform](xref:Yarp.ReverseProxy.Transforms.ResponseTransform).
 These can freely modify the client `HttpResponse`.
 Avoid reading or modifying the response body as this may disrupt the proxying flow.
 Consider also adding a parametrized extension method on `TransformBuilderContext` for discoverability and easy of use.